 Quality is the degree to which a product complies with the requirements.

-The better you know requirements, the better you will be able to define scope.
-The better you understand project scope, the better quality you can achieve.
+The better you know requirements, the better you will be able to define the scope.
+The better you understand the project scope, the better quality you can achieve.

-The ambiguity of requirements lead to an uncertainty of scope, and therefore, leads to poor quality.
+The ambiguity in requirements leads to an uncertainty of scope, and therefore, leads to poor quality.

 “Requirements are always in a state of flux, and that’s something project managers have to embrace.” – Filipe Altoe

 The process of requirements definition strongly depends on the methodology you choose.